Learn about Iki Island!

 The Harunotsuji Archeological Site is a collection of historic ruins from a kingdom described in an old Chinese history book.
 Earthenware from various locations and money from China that indicate interaction with a variety of places have been found here.
 In addition, it has been confirmed that there are dwelling sites from that time and the remains of Japan's oldest port here.
 The adjacent Harunotsuji Guidance provides experiences of the way of life of ancient Japanese people (e.g., earthenware making, fire starting and magatama jewel making).
 It has also been designated as a special historic site of Japan.

 This is a enormous burial mound located on a hill with an elevation of 100 meters that was built around the mid-sixth century.
 With a total length of 91 meters, it is the largest burial mound in Nagasaki Prefecture.

 This is a shrine that preserves many important cultural properties from about the 8th to the 16th centuries.
 You must see the Daidai Kagura finale of the traditional Iki Island Shinto music and dancing performance held every year in December!

 Kojima ShrineView more

-Kojima Shrine is located on an island in the ocean.
-The crossable path from the ocean appears for only a few hours at low tide.
+Kojima Shrine is located on an island in the sea.
+The approach road from the sea appears for only a few hours at low tide.
 Only then can you walk to this shrine.
-You can see this mysterious space created by nature, thought to be flowing with mystical energy where you can meet the gods due to the gravitational pull of the sun and the moon.
-Given this feature, it is also called the "Mont Saint-Michel of Japan."
+It is a mysterious location thought to be flowing with mystical energy where you can meet the gods due to the gravitational pull of the sun and the moon.
+This feature means it is also called the "Mont Saint-Michel of Japan."
 You can see this mysterious space created by nature.
-This entire island is considered sacred ground.
+This entire island is considered sacred precincts.
 Therefore, you are not allowed to take even one twig off the island.
-You can take photographs though, so after checking when the low tide is why don't you visit this sacred island that has remained protected by nature to the present day.
+You can take photographs, so why don't you visit these sacred precincts that remain in modern times protected by nature while checking the time of low tide?